Canadian star Brooke Henderson wins at home in CPKC Women’s Open

 Henderson closed with a 4-under 68 at Mississaugua Golf and Country Club to finish at 15-under 269.
 Lee, the Australian player ranked fourth in the world, had a 68.

+“This week was beyond special,” Henderson said.
+“To be able to finish it off and hoist the trophy again is extremely cool."

+She later added: "Honestly, I’m surprised I’m not crying right now because it just means so much.”

-Henderson broke a tie for the lead with a 6-foot birdie putt on the par-3 14th.
+Henderson broke a tie for the lead with a 6-foot birdie putt on the par-3 14th on the tree-lined layout.
 On the short par-4 17th, she followed Lee's 13-foot birdie putt with a 12-footer of her own to keep the lead.

+“I love traditional golf courses,” Henderson said.
+“I love tree-lined courses.
+Being pretty close to home it was very similar to a lot of courses I grew up playing on, so just very comfortable that way.”

 Also the 2018 champion at Wascana in Saskatchewan, the 27-year-old Henderson won her 14th LPGA Tour title and first since January 2023.
 She's from Smith Falls, Ontario.